123SANNIDHI/GeminiClone/README.md

 # GeminiClone
 A React-based AI chatbot powered by Google's Gemini API, designed to provide intelligent responses with smooth text animation.

-# GeminiClone
-A React-based AI chatbot powered by Google's Gemini API, designed to provide intelligent responses with smooth text animation.